mtgpublic/infinitode-dqseq/guide/Rawdata.md

 Notably, when obtaining the IncreaseSelectedBonusesPower (BPWR, sometimes referred to by the community as "All"), multiple bonuses are granted simultaneously.

-Specifically, to facilitate reading, separators (|) will be added in the English sequence descriptions to make it easier for English speakers to read.
+Specifically, to facilitate reading, separators (\|) will be added in the English sequence descriptions to make it easier for English speakers to read.

 **Example:**

 ```
 1AART|24aLIT|3DUST|58aTLV|6aVULN|7RCR|9RPLT|aBPWR
 ```

-*Here, English is used, but the actual data is in Chinese.
-Please refer to the Abbreviation page for cross-referencing.*

 This sequence indicates: